 There have also been privacy concerns with these companies being obligated to share information on patient test results with insurance companies who can then deny medical coverage.

 Testing with a Canada-based medical company, like CTOAM, ensures that your genetic sequencing data receives with the highest level of privacy and protection.
 Your genetic sequencing results are never shared with anyone without your direct consent.

 Are you interested in Inherited Mutations Testing?
 Find out more about our Prevention Package and get a personalized genetic monitoring test designed just for you.

 You gain priceless peace of mind about your chances of developing an inherited cancer, as well as personalized recommendations for your best path to prevent cancer.

-Book your FREE phone consultation today to discover how our Inherited Mutations Test can help you and your family.
+Register for a Precision Second Opinion today to discover how our Inherited Mutations Test can help you and your family.

 Annual monitoring can be used if you have already identified an inherited gene, or if you have had cancer and want to monitor regularly for recurrences.

 Annual monitoring uses liquid biopsies to test for levels of a specific genetic mutation in your blood.

 Liquid biopsies – a simple, affordable blood test – can detect changes in genetic mutations way before a cancerous tumour would be seen with imaging.
 When cancer is detected in its earliest stages, the chances of progression are much smaller, and the patient’s chances of survival are dramatically increased.